Mike Del Grande: Early life and education

+Political career

-City councillor
+Toronto City Council

-In 2003, Del Grande ran for city council and defeated longtime incumbent Sherene Shaw.
-He was an active participant in the "Keep the Chief" campaign in 2004, when Julian Fantino, then Toronto's Chief of Police, did not have his contract renewed by the Toronto Police Services Board.
+In 2003, Del Grande ran for Toronto City Council and defeated longtime incumbent Sherene Shaw.
+He was an active participant in the "Keep the Chief" campaign in 2004, when Julian Fantino, then Toronto's chief of police, did not have his contract renewed by the Toronto Police Services Board.

-In December 2004, during a two-hour tour of his ward with Scarborough Mirror reporter David Nickle, Del Grande used the opportunity to highlight the nature of his ward; namely the difficulties of establishing a deep sense of community and trust with local services when longtime residents of the ward are moving out and are replaced by a transient and newly landed immigrant population.
+In December 2004, during a tour of his ward with Scarborough Mirror reporter David Nickle, Del Grande discussed demographic changes in Scarborough—Agincourt and difficulties in establishing a sense of community and trust in local services as longtime residents moved away and newly arrived immigrants moved into the area.
 Del Grande said, "What's happening here is a lot of the white people are moving out."

-During his 2006 re-election campaign, Del Grande was charged criminally for assault following an incident in which he allegedly held captive a female volunteer working for rival candidate John Wong; Del Grande accused the woman of removing his campaign flyers from an apartment building and prevented her from leaving until police arrived to arrest her.
-The charge against Del Grande was withdrawn in February, 2007.
+During his 2006 re-election campaign, Del Grande was charged with assault following an incident involving a volunteer working for rival candidate John Wong.
+Del Grande accused the woman of removing his campaign flyers from an apartment building and prevented her from leaving until police arrived.
+The charge against Del Grande was withdrawn in February 2007.

+Del Grande was re-elected in 2006 and 2010.
+Following the election of Rob Ford as mayor, Del Grande became chair of Toronto's Budget Committee.

-In January 2012, Del Grande opposed breakfast programs for poor children, stating that parents who have children should take responsibility for them.
-Pundit Michael Shapcott stated that this was a perfect example of "blaming the victim" for their adverse situation.
+In January 2012, Del Grande opposed funding for breakfast programs for children from low-income families, stating that parents who have children should take responsibility for them.
+Housing advocate Michael Shapcott characterized the remarks as an example of "blaming the victim".

+Del Grande resigned as Budget Committee chair in January 2013.
+He did not seek re-election to city council in 2014 and instead ran for the Toronto Catholic District School Board.